Back to Blog

 The Diagnosis: Professional Scanning Reveals the Truth

 An independent shop connected their professional diagnostic scanner.
 They read the transmission codes.
 Multiple shift solenoid codes appeared.
 Multiple pressure sensor codes appeared.
 It looked like multiple transmission problems.
 But the technician didn't stop there.
 They read live transmission data.
 The transmission was actually shifting correctly.
 The problem was transmission range sensor data.
 The sensor was sending incorrect gear position information.
 The transmission control module didn't know what gear it was in.
 It couldn't shift properly because it didn't have accurate position feedback.
+If you want to explore this in more detail, How to Use Your Dashboard Indicator Lights for DIY Diagnosis adds practical context.

 Why a Single Sensor Caused Multiple Codes

 Your transmission control module relies on sensor data to make decisions.
 If the transmission range sensor sends wrong data, the module adjusts incorrectly.
 It thinks it's in park when it's in drive.
 It thinks it's in neutral when it's in third.
 The module tries to correct by adjusting shift solenoids.
 But the solenoids aren't the problem.
 The sensor data is wrong.
 This creates a cascade of error codes.
 Multiple solenoid codes.
 Multiple pressure codes.
 All caused by one faulty sensor.
+A useful companion read here is The Importance of Testing Your Alternator and Charging System Annually.

 The Real Problem: A $200 Sensor, Not a $3,000 Rebuild